hean01/castio/API.md

 		]
     }

 # Resource URI's

-This section will provide a list of available resource URI and how to use them.
+This section will provide specification for each resource uri available and how to operate with them.

-## /
+## /front

-This resource returns a list of items to be shown as a front view of the server.
-It will include folders such as _Latest_, _Top rated_, _Favorites_, _Watch later_ etc.
+This resource is fetched to get the front view of the service.
+The front view host streams like _Latest_, _Top Rated_, _Favorites_, _Watch Later_.

+Streams are populated by provider's that implements support for each stream type. _Favorites_ is handled internally by the service.

 **accepted verbs:** GET

-**returns:** A list of _item_ref_ objects.
+**returns:** A _front_ object.

 ## /settings/[resource]